-Table 3.8.4, on the following page, provides the Port Master Plan regulations and guidelines applicable to the Proposed Action and its alternatives, as well as a summary of Amendment Nos.
+Table 3.8.4, below, provides the Port Master Plan regulations and guidelines applicable to the Proposed Action and its alternatives, as well as a summary of Amendment Nos.
 19 and 21.
 The table additionally provides a consistency analysis with these items as related to Alternatives 1 through 3.